Chennakesava Perumal Temple

-Chennakesava Perumal Temple is a Hindu temple situated in the George Town neighbourhood of Chennai city, Tamil Nadu, India.
+Chennakesava Perumal Temple is a Hindu temple situated in the Peddanaickenpettah, George Town neighbourhood of Chennai city, Tamil Nadu, India.
 It is dedicated to Chenna Kesava Perumal.

 There is the nearby Chenna Malleeswarar Temple.
 They are twin temples.
 The temple was the first to be built in the new settlement; since the construction of Madras city by the British East India Company.
 Chennakesava Perumal is a manifestation of the Hindu god Vishnu.
 And considered as the patron deity of Chennai, Chenna pattanam may be named after the Chenna Kesava Perumal Temple.
-The word 'chenni' in Tamil means face, and the temple was regarded as the face of the city.
+The word "Chenna" in Kannada or Telugu means 'Fair' not to be confused with Tamil or Malayalam word "Chinna", which means 'Small' and the temple was regarded as the main place of the city.

 History

 Sources about the history of this temple have the following: